brunch/brunch.github.io/app/_includes/_main.md

 #### Create a new Brunch project:

-    brunch new <skeleton-path-or-URI> [optional-output-dir]
+    brunch new [dir] [--skeleton]

-`skeleton-path-or-URI` specifies a [skeleton](/skeletons.html) from which your application will be initialized.
+`skeleton` specifies a [skeleton](/skeletons.html) from which your application will be initialized.
+The default structure doesn't have any opinions about frameworks or libraries.

 See the [README](https://github.com/brunch/brunch/blob/stable/docs/README.md) for a complete description of app structure.